Back to blog

 New Angular developers learn the current version.
 Tutorials, courses, blog posts, and Stack Overflow answers increasingly reference Angular 19+ patterns — signals, standalone components, the new control flow, deferrable views.
 Developers hired into your team need to learn both the current Angular ecosystem (for their career growth) and your legacy patterns (for their daily work).

 Based on enterprise projects: onboarding a mid-level developer to an Angular 14 or 15 codebase takes 2-3x longer than onboarding to Angular 19+, because the patterns, tooling, and mental models diverge significantly.
+The Angular developer skills guide covers what to assess when hiring or upskilling your team.

 Wondering where your Angular app stands?
 Take the free 3-minute modernization scorecard →